 Our Board may increase the common stock ownership limit and the aggregate stock ownership limit for one or more persons or entities and decrease the applicable ownership limit for all other persons and entities if the new common stock ownership limit and/or aggregate stock ownership limit would not allow five or fewer persons or entities to beneficially own more than 49.9% in value of our outstanding capital stock or result in us being "closely held" within the meaning of Section 856(h) of the Code (without regard to whether the ownership interest is held during the last half of a taxable year) or otherwise failing to qualify as a REIT.
-Any decreased common stock ownership limit and/or aggregate stock ownership limit will not be effective for any person or entity whose percentage ownership in shares of our stock exceeds the decreased common stock ownership limit and/or aggregate stock ownership limit until such time as such person's or entity's percentage of shares of stock equals or falls below the decreased common stock ownership limit and/or aggregate stock ownership limit, but any further acquisition of shares of our stock in excess of such percentage ownership of shares of stock will be in violation of the common stock ownership limit and/or aggregate stock ownership limit and/or aggregate stock ownership limit and/or aggregate stock ownership limit.
+Any decreased common stock ownership limit and/or aggregate stock ownership limit will not be effective for any person or entity whose percentage ownership in shares of our stock exceeds the decreased common stock ownership limit and/or aggregate stock ownership limit until such time as such person's or entity's percentage of shares of stock equals or falls below the decreased common stock ownership limit and/or aggregate stock ownership limit, but any further acquisition of shares of our stock in excess of such percentage ownership of shares of stock will be in violation of the common stock ownership limit and/or aggregate stock ownership limit.